Licensing and regulations for events and fundraising activities

 Streets Alive provide useful guidance and information about running street parties.

 If you are not able to close your road, you can still have an informal ‘street meet’ on a driveway, parking area, pavement, front garden or end of a cul-de-sac.
-This does not usually require permission from the council, but you may to check with them first.
+This does not usually require permission from the council, but it’s best to check with them first.
 Then just pick a spot in the street to have your get-together.

 You can apply for a regular (monthly) street closure for the purpose of street play.
 The procedure is the same as for a one-off street party, but you only need to apply once for dates up to a year ahead.
 The application form is available from the Highway events team.